NIRx NIRSport2

 From fundamental neuroscience to applied research, NIRSport provides a versatile and reliable platform for investigating brain function in real-world settings.
 Its wireless capabilities and high-density configurations make it ideal for mobile neuroimaging, developmental studies, and clinical applications.
 Whether studying cognitive load, motor control, social interactions, or clinical conditions, NIRSport ensures high-quality data acquisition without restricting movement or natural behavior.

-Optimized for Multi-Modal Studies
+Optimised for Multi-Modal Studies

 NIRSport is designed to integrate effortlessly with leading EEG and brain stimulation systems, enabling researchers to capture complementary neurophysiological data.
-The system supports precise synchronization with external triggers, making it an essential tool for multi-modal neuroimaging.
+The system supports precise synchronisation with external triggers, making it an essential tool for multi-modal neuroimaging.
 By combining fNIRS with EEG or TMS, researchers can gain deeper insights into the complex interactions between neural activity, hemodynamic responses, and external stimulation.

 Scalability for Every Research Need